vntero/clique-server/README.md

 # MVP
 - Users can register and/or login
-- Create groups
+- CRUD groups
-- Create events
+- CRUD events

 # Frontend
 - pages and routes